 Logs MUST verify that the submitted certificate or precertificate has a valid signature chain to an accepted root certificate, using the chain of intermediate CA certificates provided by the submitter.
-Logs MUST accept certificates that are fully valid according to X.509 verification rules and are submitted with such a chain.
-Logs MAY accept certificates and precertificates that have expired, are not yet valid, have been revoked, or are otherwise not fully valid according to X.509 verification rules in order to accommodate quirks of CA certificate-issuing software.
+Logs MUST accept certificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain.
+Logs MAY accept certificates and precertificates that have expired, are not yet valid, have been revoked, or are otherwise not fully valid according to RFC 5280 verification rules in order to accommodate quirks of CA certificate-issuing software.
 However, logs MUST reject certificates without a valid signature chain to an accepted root certificate.
+Logs MUST also reject precertificates that are not valid DER encoded CMS "signed-data" objects.
 If a certificate is accepted and an SCT issued, the accepting log MUST store the entire chain used for verification, including the certificate or precertificate itself and including the root certificate used to verify the chain (even if it was omitted from the submission), and MUST present this chain for auditing upon request.
 This chain is required to prevent a CA from avoiding blame by logging a partial or empty chain.
-(Note: This effectively excludes self-signed and DANE-based certificates until some mechanism to limit the submission of spurious certificates is found. authors welcome suggestions.)
+(Note: This effectively excludes selfsigned and DANE-based certificates until some mechanism to limit the submission of spurious certificates is found.
+The authors welcome suggestions.)